StaPH-B/midwest-region/in-progress/outline.md

 **The meta-omics e.g. metagenomics and metatranscriptomics:** The omic studies described above applied to microbial communities, rather than single species.

-The second most common omics in public health e.g. wastewater sequencing.
+Metagenomics is the second most common omics in public health, and metagenomic analyses are becoming more common in public health e.g. wastewater sequencing.

 ## Working With Sequence Data

+After sequencing, there are several types of sequencing files to work with:

 ### Sequencing file types